How Far From Earth Is Pluto

 Early Estimates

-When Clyde W. Thompson discovered Pluto in 1930, astronomers relied on photographic plates and parallax methods.
-Think about it: early calculations placed Pluto at roughly 5.
-9 billion km from Earth—a figure that later proved slightly high due to limited observational precision That's the part that actually makes a difference..
+When Clyde W. Now, early calculations placed Pluto at roughly 5.
+Thompson discovered Pluto in 1930, astronomers relied on photographic plates and parallax methods.
+9 billion km from Earth—a figure that later proved slightly high due to limited observational precision Not complicated — just consistent..

 Modern Ground‑Based Techniques